dreadnaught-dev/laramie-docs/testing-on-docker.md

 <a name="introduction"></a>
 ##Introduction

-Other options for getting started may be easier (see <a href="https://laravel.com/docs/homestead" target="_blank">Homestead</a> or <a href="https://forge.laravel.com/" target="_blank">Forge</a>), but if you already have Docker installed (or want to) and eschew installing a full-blown virtual machine just to test things out, running Laramie on Docker isn't too hard (plus you get get some hacker points).
+Other options for getting started may be easier (see <a href="https://laravel.com/docs/homestead" target="_blank">Homestead</a> or <a href="https://forge.laravel.com/" target="_blank">Forge</a>), but if you already have Docker installed (or want to) and eschew installing a full-blown virtual machine just to test things out, running Laramie on Docker isn't too hard (plus you get some hacker points).

 This guide assumes that you're starting out with <a href="https://laravel.com/docs/installation#installing-laravel" target="_blank">Laravel installed somewhere</a> but not actively being served.
 Cool?
 Let's get started.